User Manual

 To avoid confusion between morning and afternoon, move the hour hand to 12 o'clock.
 If the date changes, it is midnight.

-After each use, carefully screw the crown back against the case to ensure water resistance.
-Return the crown to position 1 and apply light pressure while screwing downwards clockwise against the case.
-The crown should never be unscrewed underwater.
+After each use, carefully screw the crown back against the case to ensure ideal water resistance.
+To do this, return the crown to position 0 and apply slight pressure while screwing clockwise against the case.

 1. Necessary tools